 Paraeducator Minimum Employment Requirements

-Effective September 1, 2018, the following minimum employment requirements, as written into law by HB 1115, go into effect.
-The paraeducator must:
+The following are paraeducator minimum employment requirements, as written into law by HB 1115 and amended by SB 6388.
+A paraeducator must:

 Be at least eighteen years of age and hold a high school diploma or its equivalent; and